 fbpx

-Bleeding & Spotting During ovulation: – When to be concerned
+Bleeding & Spotting During Ovulation: When to be Concerned

 ( This blog post will explore the signs that indicate when ovulation spotting or bleeding is normal and when it is a sign of concern. it will also discuss the next steps that you can take if you are concerned about bleeding & spotting during ovulation.)

-What is ovulation spotting?
+What is Ovulation Spotting?

-Light vaginal bleeding that can occurs during before or after ovulation.
+Light vaginal bleeding can occur before or after ovulation.
 (Not every woman has spotting during ovulation).
+Ovulation bleeding occurs when hormone levels change.
+For example, estrogen levels decrease before a woman starts ovulating, causing the endometrial to shed.

 When does ovulation bleeding occur?